Organic Gardening Tip of the Week

 -

 A3: Use organic mulch such as straw or shredded leaves to cover your garlic bed.
-This helps insulate the soil, protecting the garlic from cold winters and maintaining soil moisture.
+This helps insulate the soil, protecting the garlic from cold winters and maintaining moisture at the soil surface.

 -